rishibarad/rishibarad/README.md

 ![Pronouns](https://img.shields.io/badge/Pronouns-He%2FHim%2FHis-brightgreen?style=flat-square)

 - 🚀 As a summer project, I'm working on implementing a quadcopter flight controller using an Arduino Uno microcontroller
-- 🔭 I studied the effects of a form of low-current neuromodulation on aphasia recovery, and presented my research at Harvard University.
+- 🔭 I studied the effects of a form of neuromodulation on aphasia recovery, and presented my research at Harvard University.
 Check out a synopsis [here](https://www.iomcworld.org/proceedings/effect-of-transcranial-direct-current-stimulation-on-aphasia-recovery-49710.html)!
 - 💬 I'm currently searching for full-time opportunities as a Software Engineer
 - 📫 How to reach me: [Email](mailto:rishib@umich.edu) or [LinkedIn](https://linkedin.com/in/rishibarad/)